• Skip to primary navigation

 • 1 scoop unflavored whey protein 15g

-• 1 tbsp cocoa powder 5g
+• 1 tablespoon cocoa powder 5g

 • pinch of kosher salt

-• ¼ tsp vanilla extract
+• ¼ teaspoon vanilla extract

 Instructions

 • Put 5g of the maple and the peanut butter a small bowl Heat in the microwave for 15 seconds.
 Stir until smooth.
-Then add 1 tsp of water and mix again until smooth.
+Then add 1 teaspoon of water and mix again until smooth.
 Keep adding 1 tsp of water and mixing until the sauce reaches your desired consistency.
 Mine was perfect after 3 tsps.
 Set the peanut butter sauce aside.

-1 tbsp peanut butter, ~1 tbsp water
+1 tablespoon peanut butter, ~1 tablespoon water

 • Heat a non-stick skillet over medium heat.